-Alpesh: Ah yes, my experiences were similar with Realist Theory of Science and The Possibility of Naturalism (Bhaskar 1975; 1979), and then later Scientific Realism and Human Emancipation (Bhaskar, 1986).
+Alpesh: Ah yes, my experiences were similar with Realist Theory of Science and The Possibility of Naturalism (Bhaskar, 1975, 1979), and then later Scientific Realism and Human Emancipation (Bhaskar, 1986).
 It’s therapeutic to hear you say you found them a slog too!

 Grant: Yes, it certainly was a slog at times, but nonetheless rewarding.
 I wouldn’t wind back the clock.
 This includes the long periods where I had no supervisor.
 Through intermissions and periods of non-enrolment I continued to read and to develop a growing respect for the underlabouring capacity of critical realism.
 I have to add that I did manage to formally complete a PhD.
 While I would have been quite happy continuing to craft my own (non-credentialed) intellectual journey, times in Australian universities were changing.
 Neoliberalism was biting and its managers had a different view of ‘academic freedom’ to the one in which I was socialised.
 It was time to ‘get it done’.
 What about you?

-Alpesh: Well, like you – and many of the contributors to this book - I was guided (read coerced!) to take-on critical realism.
-I say “take-on” because it has been - and continues to be - a challenging encounter!
+Alpesh: Well, like you – and many of the contributors to this book – I was guided (read coerced!) to take-on critical realism.
+I say ‘take-on’ because it has been – and continues to be – a challenging encounter!

 Grant: I whole-heartedly agree.
 And your honesty resonates with the ethos of this book – a project to encourage newcomers to critical realism.
 And the hard conceptual work that engaging with critical realism demands needs to be recognised and embraced.
 We must also support each other in this.

 Alpesh: In the early days it was definitely a struggle – and I’m not afraid to admit that.
 The crop of introductory and intermediate books that are now available didn’t exist back then.
-Your Critical Realism for Marxist Sociology of Education (Banfield 2016) is very accessible. … Just before I go on, are there any that you particularly recommend?
+Your Critical Realism for Marxist Sociology of Education (Banfield, 2016) is very accessible. … Just before I go on, are there any that you particularly recommend?

-Grant: In my early ‘slog’, I found Andrew Collier’s introductory text, Critical Realism, indispensable (Collier 1994).
+Grant: In my early ‘slog’, I found Andrew Collier’s introductory text, Critical Realism, indispensable (Collier, 1994).
 It put Bhaskar’s transcendental realism and critical naturalism into a language I could understand.
 Collier was one of my early critical realism/Marxian guides and it is to him that I still direct my students today.
-I’d also suggest two of Sean Creaven’s books Marxism and Realism and Emergentist Marxism ( Creaven 2000, 2007 ).
-Furthermore, I would add the edited collection by Andrew Brown, Steve Fleetwood and John Michael Roberts, Critical Realism and Marxism, as essential reading (Brown et.al.
-2002).
+I’d also suggest two of Sean Creaven’s books Marxism and Realism and Emergentist Marxism ( Creaven, 2000, 2007 ).
+Furthermore, I would add the edited collection by Andrew Brown, Steve Fleetwood, and John Michael Roberts, Critical Realism and Marxism, as essential reading (Brown et al., 2002).
 Indeed, for those looking to see whether they wish to weigh into the field of critical realism in order to understand or clarify some of the persistent problems within Marxist thought then this could be a good first-off source.

 Alpesh: Good shout.
 To add to that, I think Tom Fryer’s A Short guide to ontology and epistemology is superb.
 Anyway, back to your question … I began my journey during my undergraduate being taught by Dave Hill who is a well-known Marxist professor within Critical Education.
 I was greatly influenced his and others’ scholarship, which gave me a lens to understand myself, the world around me, and also myself in this world.
-Itching for more Marxism - which was largely absent at Goldsmiths University of London where I was reading my Masters - I started to attend at the Marxism and Education: Renewing Dialogues (MERD) seminar series convened by Glenn Rikowski and Tony Green in 2002 at the Institute of Education (IoE).
+Itching for more Marxism – which was largely absent at Goldsmiths University of London where I was reading my Masters – I started to attend at the Marxism and Education: Renewing Dialogues (MERD) seminar series convened by Glenn Rikowski and Tony Green in 2002 at the Institute of Education (IoE).